Other families are on the other extreme – with very low income and assets, they will receive a lot of need-based aid.

 Find the Right College

 Focus on schools that offer merit scholarships and where your student’s GPA and test scores are in the top 25th percentile.
-This will make him/her very attractive, academically, to those schools.
+This will make him/her academically attractive to those schools.

 Our R2C Insights tool can help you filter schools to create a list of schools where your student’s stats are in the top quartile.

-Once you have that list, you’ll need to focus on the percent of students, not receiving needs based aid, who are awarded merit scholarships.
+Once you have that list, you’ll need to focus on the percentage of students not receiving need-based aid which are awarded merit scholarships.
 In addition, you should look at the average merit award amount.

-In our R2C Insights tool you can sort the schools based on both these values to find colleges that offer a large percent of students merit scholarships and the average amount is also high.
+In our R2C Insights tool, you can sort the schools based on both these values to find colleges that offer a large percentage of students merit scholarships, and the average amount is also high.

 Making it Through No-Man’s Land

 Being stuck in the middle financially is very frustrating.
-When it comes to paying for college, it seems the schools expect you to have far more extra cash laying around than is reasonable.
+When it comes to paying for college, it seems the schools expect you to have far more extra cash than reasonable.

 Still, you can make it through.